YingXu001/YingXu001.github.io/_pages/cv.md

 # Education

-- M.S. in Computer Science, Washington University in St. Louis, expected 2024
+- M.S. in Computer Science, Washington University in St. Louis, 2024
 - B.Econ. in Financial Engineering, Shanghai Lixin University of Accounting and Finance, 2021

 # Preprint